GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
+I am never satisfied until I have said as much as possible in a few words, and writing briefly takes far more time than writing at length.

-~ René Descartes
+~ Carl Friedrich Gauss
 <pre>

 </pre>